sanskaromar/MyProjects/README.md

 # MyProjects
-This reporitory serves an organised list for all my projects.
+This reporitory serves as an organised list for all my projects.

 |Project|Tech Stack|Description|Link|
 |:-|:-:|-|:-:|